danavery/attention-encodings/README.md

 ## Methodology

-To understand how token representations evolve through transformer layers, we analyze them in three complementary ways:
+To understand how token representations evolve through transformer layers, we analyze them in two complementary ways:

-1. Layer-by-Layer Distances
+1. Layer-by-Layer Similarity
     * For each layer, examine the complete output after:
         * Attention mechanism processes the token
         * Attention head outputs are concatenated
         * Residual connection adds the layer input
     * Compare this full layer output against the original vocabulary embeddings
     * Track how token representations maintain or lose their connection to their original meanings
-    * Measure distances to all tokens in the original vocabulary
+    * Measure similarity to all tokens in the original vocabulary

-2. Distance Plot
+2. Similarity Plot
     * Track how far each token's representation moves from its original embedding
     * Compare movement patterns between different types of tokens (e.g., content vs. function words)
     * Observe patterns in how representations evolve through the network